Please note: This post contains affiliate links.

 Capturing famous (and less famous) waterfalls

-Stopping at a roadside waterfall en route to the famous waterfalls in Southern Iceland was an awesome surprise.
+Stopping at a roadside waterfall en route to the famous waterfalls in Southern Iceland is an awesome surprise.
 Colby accurately predicted the “Yellowstone Effect” would occur once we pulled over.
 Others immediately stopped to check out what we were photographing.

 Arriving here later allows you to miss the crowds.
 Although we hoped for Mother Nature to treat us to spectacular light above the falls, it didn’t appear.
+In the winter, this can be a great place to capture the Northern Lights dancing.

 Photographing the elusive puffins in Iceland